 Dual Enrollment Regular - students who want to take one or two college classes per term

-Dual Enrollment Early Admission - students take four classes per term (full-time).
+Dual Enrollment Early Admission - students take a minimum of four classes per term (full-time).
 They are associated with their high school, and may participate in all clubs/teams/events, but do not take classes on the high school campus.

 May start in the Fall or the Spring.